Alfresco/acs-deployment/docs/helm/upgrades.md

 is **not supported** anymore and you are **required to set a shared secret**.

 > :information_source: Due to protocol and ingress restrictions FTP is not exposed via the Helm chart.

+## 5.0.0

+### versioning

+Version 5.0.0 and later of the ACS Helm chart has been updated to be version agnostic, meaning the same chart can now be used to deploy different versions of ACS.

+By default the latest version of the chart will always deploy the latest development version of ACS.
+A set of values files are also provided that can be used to deploy a specific major.minor version.

+> As the Helm chart no longer deploys a specific version of ACS the `appVersion` property within the chart is longer be specified.